 Fancy a throwback to the heady days of 1980s old-school romance books, featuring wind blowing through the hero's luscious mullet on the cover?
 Then Laura Kinsale is here to serve you!
 Roderica Delamore is plagued with the gift-slash-curse of being able to hear the thoughts of those around her, which makes life rather difficult.

 Then into town walks Faelan Savigar, a brooding Irish nobleman with the nickname "the Devil Earl."
-There's clearly something dark and mysterious about this classically Byronic hero but Roddy can't resist it, and and shocking revelations.
+There's clearly something dark and mysterious about this classically Byronic hero but Roddy can't resist it, and a marriage of convenience leads to steamy romance and shocking revelations.

 Wedding Bell Blues

 The ever-prolific New York Times bestseller Heather Graham has been writing romance since the 1980s.
 Wedding Bell Blues is one of her earlier titles in an illustrious career that's spanned subgenres, publishers, and audiences.

 Our heroine, Kaitlin O'Herlihy, is sick and tired of weddings.
 Everyone around her seems to be getting married and it's become exhausting to keep up with.
 To make matters worse, all these weddings have brought a familiar face back into her life: Her ex-husband Brendan.
 Many years have passed since their split but the pain is still fresh, as are the memories of happier times, and the opportunity for a second chance at love is just on the horizon.

 Ireland is a popular setting for paranormal romance and urban fantasy thanks to its centuries of mythology, and plenty of romance authors have used Celtic lore for their central hook.
 The most notable and popular writer to do so, however, is by far and away Karen Marie Moning.
 Her long-running Fever series has attracted countless fans and for good reason.